mikibakaiki/moving-average-calculator/README.md

 ## Algorithm

-The algorithm uses the sliding window technique to traverse each minute between the first and last events.
-It maintains a running total of the duration, which it uses to calculate the average at each step.
-This avoids calculations each time a new event is processed.
+The sliding window technique is the main algorithm used.
+It aims to traverse each minute between the first and last events.
+It maintains a running total of the duration, which it uses to calculate the average duration at each iteration.
+This avoids extra calculations each time a new event is processed.
 The `start_time`, `current_time` and `last_event_time` are used to add and remove values from the running total, ensuring the processing of each minute only once.

 The **time complexity** of this algorithm is $O(N)$, where $N$ is the number of minutes between the first and last event: we will have to iterate through each minute to check the average.